arsenal942/workout-generator/readme.md

 # Workout Generator
-Workout Generator is an easy to use, opensource, workout generator that requires no database.
+Workout Generator is an easy to use, open source, workout generator that requires no database.
 There is zero installation required.
 All you have to do is clone/download the repository, and you are up and running.

 # Requirements
 - npm